-I have been interested in the V1 and V2 attacks for many years.
-My family lived in South London during the war, in
+I have been fascinated by the V1 and V2 attacks since I was a child.
+My family lived in Beckenham and Dulwich during

 Everyone just went on reading their news papers and after what seemed like a long time it veered off and exploded .
 I